 A bag on its own is not suitable for a courier network where your clubs are likely to be shipped alongside other heavy and bulky items.
 Make sure you don’t send any prohibited items in your bag such as liquids or food as this could cause a delay on them being shipped.

 If you have sold a golf club or a whole set online, Parcel Monkey can help you get them shipped for a great price.
 If you need domestic shipping the cheapest way to ship your clubs will be using a Ground service.

 Economy shipping is great for large, bulky or long boxes and the transit times are still a very reasonable 1-5 days depending on where the delivery is going to.
 Not only this you can book a FedEx courier to come and pick up your box or you can Drop Off at any FedEx store.

-If you need a more expedited courier service, we have overnight courier services with FedEx or you can use our USPS services for a quicker transit time.
+If you need a more expedited courier service, we have overnight shipping services with FedEx or you can use our USPS services for a quicker transit time.

 If you sell golf clubs to a buyer overseas we have a range of international shipping services suitable for golf clubs such as International Drop Off provided by FedEx or even more economical tracked mail services like DHL eCommerce and TrakPak.

 There are several advantages for sending clubs to a course before you play, including not needing to carry them when you travel.

 Likewise, if you go on a golf trip four people and four bags might mean you need more than one taxi, whereas you could have your clubs delivered safely ahead of you and travel with ease.

 Avoid having to carry them around the airport